 When I heard that HBO was working on an adaptation of Rebecca Skloot’s “The Immortal Life of Henrietta Lacks,” my excitement knew no bounds.
-Despite my excitement, I was skeptical.
-Anyone that knows me will tell you that I am skeptical about almost everything.
+Despite my enthusiasm, I was skeptical.
+Anyone that knows me will tell you that I am cynical about almost everything.
 But, my reservations died down when I discovered Oprah would be behind the project.
-I figured this adaptation would be done faithfully with Oprah’s support and input on the project.
+I figured this adaptation would be made faithfully with Oprah’s support and input on the project.
 Oprah’s name is synonymous with quality, right?
 Regardless, the story behind HeLa cells is so important and influential to society as a whole.
 If anyone could bring Henrietta’s name to the forefront of mainstream culture, it would be Oprah.

 “Being a student of African American history, I was thrown by the idea that I’d never heard of Henrietta Lacks, and especially having lived in Baltimore…”— Oprah Winfrey